bcmichael/RNMR-Docs/docs/command/full_command.md

 Format: `NORM`

 Description:
-Normalizes data so that largest peak within display limits has magnitude 1.0.
+`NORM` rescales the data in the visible processing buffer such that the point within the display limits that has the largest magnitude has magnitude 1.0.
 ## NUC
 Set synthesizer nucleus